 NOTE: The mind will always tell you that you’re done before you are.
 Stay with the process until you feel a physical shift.
 Your body speaks higher truths than the mind!

 Typically, after doing the first four steps, you will find yourself feeling alive, open, and spacious.
 This can be disorienting, as feeling so good may be unfamiliar!
 Recalibration is a form of energy medicine that anyone can do.
 Sitting in silence after each Body Scan and Return to Sender helps you integrate any shifts and remain permanently at a higher vibration.

 In closing: know that you are not crazy and that there is hope.
 By practicing the five steps summarized above, you can prevent and heal empathic illness and finally begin to thrive.
-For more detailed instruction, check out my book, Self-Care for the Self-Aware: A Guide for Highly Sensitive People, Empaths, Intuitives, and Healers and the latest, Empathipedia: Healing for Empaths & Highly Sensitive Persons.
+For more detailed instruction, check out Self-Care for the Self-Aware: A Guide for Highly Sensitive People, Empaths, Intuitives, and Healers and the latest, Empathipedia: Healing for Empaths & Highly Sensitive Persons.

 To see if I can be of assistance, feel free to schedule a free, 15-minute, no obligation consult.
 If I intuit we're a good match, I’ll tell you so.
 If I intuit we're not, I'll tell you that as well!

 Please "like" on Facebook and share this far and wide; odds are high that someone you know needs this information, too!
 And please comment below; I'd love to get a conversation going!